Ground-state properties via machine learning quantum constraints

+which balances operators favoring $\mbox{Re}(\tilde g_{1/2} + \tilde g_{-1/2})$ and $\mbox{Re}(g_1)$, respectively, and $\Delta$ is a variational parameter for optimization.
+More generally, larger variational spaces with additional operators are preferred for thorough searches, and the ground-state solutions may bring additional complications.
+On the other hand, with the quantum constraints, we can circumvent such difficulties and resort to a constrained maximization.
+We compare our results in Fig. \ref{fig:design}.
+Further, we can establish the underlying Hamiltonians and quantum states via the strategy in Ref. \cite{Jiabao2022}.

-\emph{Strongly correlated scenarios}\textemdash Generality is another important merit of our strategy, which applies straightforwardly to strongly correlated systems and outshines the conventional methods hanging on the mind-boggling quantum many-body ground states themselves.
-Since the ground states of local Hamiltonians obey the Area Law, tensor network states \cite{SteveWhite1992, MPS1992, DMRG2005,MPS-DMRG} offer an effective and general representation to sample quantum many-body states for machine learning quantum constraints.
+\emph{Strongly correlated scenarios}\textemdash Generality is another essential merit of our strategy, which applies straightforwardly to strongly correlated systems and outshines the conventional methods hanging on the mind-boggling quantum many-body ground states themselves.
+Here, we illustrate the quantum constraints of 1D interacting spin-$1/2$ chains in the thermodynamic limit.
+Since the ground states of local Hamiltonians obey the Area Law, we can use tensor network states \cite{SteveWhite1992, MPS1992, DMRG2005,MPS-DMRG}, especially infinite matrix product states \cite{MPSreview2008, Vidal2007, Vidal2008} for infinite system sizes, as our representation of quantum many-body state samples for machine learning quantum constraints.
+We also emphasize that it is straightforward to generalize and beneficial to include other quantum may-body ansatzes, such as projected states via variational Monte Carlo methods; see Supplemental Materials for examples and results \cite{SuppGSPviaMLC}.

-Here, we illustrate the quantum constraints of 1D interacting spin-$1/2$ chains in the thermodynamic limit, represented by infinite matrix product states.
-First, we sample quantum many-body states with random, translation symmetric matrices of dimension $\chi=8$.
+First, we sample quantum many-body states with random, translation symmetric matrices of dimension $\chi=8$ \footnote{We note that random matrix product states have emergent statistics \cite{RMPS1, RMPS2, RMPS3} against sampling generality at large dimension $\chi$, hence our small $\chi$ choice.}.
 Next, we evaluate the expectation values $\langle \hat{\bf O}\rangle$ of a series of low-order spin operators $S^\lambda_r$ and $S^\lambda_r S^{\lambda'}_{r+l}$, $\lambda, \lambda'=x,y,z$ upon a section of length $l_{max}=6$.
-Other than $6.75\times 10^4$ of these quantum-constraints-abiding samples, we also include $2.025\times 10^5$ contrasting samples with small deviations and corresponding penalties.
+Other than $6.75\times 10^4$ of these quantum-constraints-abiding samples, we also include $2.025\times 10^5$ contrasting samples with small deviations and corresponding penalties \cite{SuppGSPviaMLC}.
 Then, we perform supervised machine learning on the dataset and train ANNs $f^{*}(\langle \hat{\bf O}\rangle)$ to recognize how well a target $\langle \hat{\bf O}\rangle$ aligns with the quantum constraints.
-We note that the trained ANNs, as well as the previous ANNs $f^{*}(g_r,\tilde{g}_{r'})$ and benchmark $f(g_r,\tilde{g}_{r'})$ for 1D fermion insulators, penalize expectation values' departure from and thereby enforcing the quantum constraints as intended, see Ref. \cite{SuppGSPviaMLC}.
+We note that the trained ANNs, as well as the previous ANNs $f^{*}(g_r,\tilde{g}_{r'})$ and benchmark $f(g_r,\tilde{g}_{r'})$ for 1D fermion insulators, penalize expectation values' departure from and thereby enforcing quantum constraints as intended \cite{SuppGSPviaMLC}.